bonfhir/bonfhir1_archive/packages/docs/packages/foundation/terminology.md

 The subject is vast and complex, so for any important implementation a analysis must be made as to how to use FHIR terminology appropriately.

-Nevertheless, this library provides some out-of-the-box typings for the common [`ValueSet`](https://hl7.org/fhir/terminologies-valuesets.html) defines in the FHIR spec.
+Nevertheless, this library provides some out-of-the-box typings for the common [`ValueSets`](https://hl7.org/fhir/terminologies-valuesets.html) defined in the FHIR spec.

 ## ValueSet expansion

-For a lot of the [`ValueSet` defined in the FHIR Terminology](https://hl7.org/fhir/terminologies-valuesets.html), this provide a typed-version with all values, codes, `Coding`, and `CodeableConcept` exapnded and ready to be used.
+For a lot of the [`ValueSet` defined in the FHIR Terminology](https://hl7.org/fhir/terminologies-valuesets.html), this provide a typed-version with all values, codes, `Coding`, and `CodeableConcept` expanded and ready to be used.

 ```typescript
 import { build } from "@bonfhir/core/r4b";